lidofinance/lido-improvement-proposals/LIPS/lip-41.md

 While Bunker Mode remains active, the 9,000-epoch delay provides a response window, not a solvency guarantee.
 If a loss can remain latent for longer, the Withdrawal Queue must be paused before affected requests become eligible.

-The new activation conditions are not a strict superset of the retired abnormal-rebase classifier, which can detect some non-slashing performance incidents before the simulated CL rebase becomes negative.
-The 24-epoch request margin preserves its lookback horizon but does not eliminate this detection gap.
+At runtime, the slashing-impact threshold does not adjust to current CL income.
+A sub-threshold slashing during an unusually low-income frame, or a non-slashing performance incident, may activate Bunker Mode only once the simulated CL rebase becomes negative.
+The 24-epoch request margin does not guarantee that such an incident is detected before requests become eligible.

+The estimate uses all non-withdrawable slashed Lido validators and the current CL slashings vector.
+It can keep applying the proportional component after the corresponding penalty has been charged or combine slashings from different incidents, biasing the result toward a longer Bunker period.

+If an unusually long exit queue outlasts the CL slashings vector, the base-only activation boundary is 0.8% of Lido exposure.
+The queue can also extend penalties beyond the 8,192-epoch horizon used to calibrate the base rate.
+The base rate assumes normal finality; inactivity leaks and other exceptional conditions require operational assessment.

-The existing restriction on depositing buffered ETH to the CL also remains in effect while Bunker Mode is active.
+Buffered ETH cannot be deposited to the CL while Bunker Mode is active.
 For incidents outside the automatic policy's assumptions, the [CircuitBreaker](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-34.md) can pause the Withdrawal Queue, and the Reseal Committee can extend the pause through the [Reseal Manager](https://github.com/lidofinance/dual-governance/blob/develop/docs/mechanism.md) under its existing Dual Governance preconditions.

 Changing the delay may be unavailable during Dual Governance escalation.
 RageQuit uses the same queue, so both the Bunker delay and any pause also delay its completion.

 ## Copyright